Shaktiigrover/AutoPassCrack/README.md

 ## Warning
 - For legal penetration testing and educational use only. **Do not use on unauthorized websites.**
 - Requires ChromeDriver installed and in your PATH.
+---

+## Contributing

+Contributions are welcome!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

+---

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---

+## Support

+If you have questions or need help, please open an issue on GitHub.

+Thank you to all contributors and the open-source community for your support.